 You need to choose a new name for your company.
 The name you choose must be available for use in the state of Ohio, but there are other stipulations you must follow as well.

-If you prefer, SunDoc can run your name search on your behalf as well.
+If you prefer, SunDoc can run your name search or reserve your name on your behalf as well.

 2. Understand the LLC Organizer Requirement.

 When you fill out your Articles of Organization form, you must name an LLC organizer.
 It doesn’t necessarily have to be a manager of your LLC or a member.
 For instance, if you decide to file your Articles of Organization by yourself, you will by default be the organizer.
 Sometimes, an attorney who assists with the formation of your business will act as an organizer for your LLC.

 Alternatively, if you choose SunDoc to file your Articles of Organization on your behalf, we will be named the organizer.

 3. Designate a Registered Agent.